dphiggins/BCT-website/README.md

 Below are a list of features we still need to add, in order of importance.
 Please feel free to get started on any open features.

 1. Small Updates
+	- Change "senior management" to "senior leadership"
+	- Update David's Bio.
 	- Change Graham to Gold color
-	- Add Julia Torrey HR, Milton Academy, Sophomore
+	- Add Julia Torrey HR, Milton Academy, Sophomore.
+Emma Tung - junior Milton Academy, Outreach.
+Jeremy Hwang - junior Milton Academy, Development.
+Conrad Brown - junior Milton Academy, Development
 	- Enrichment course --> change to 0. (say under Buisness class "no longer available for registration")
 	- Move QnA to about page
 	- About page img4 not working